radiant-maxar/openmaps-auth/README.md

 #### `CACHE_BACKEND`

-Defaults to `django.core.cache.backends.memcached.PyMemcacheCache`; only when `CACHE_URL` is defined.
+Defaults to `django.core.cache.backends.redis.RedisCache`; only valid when the `CACHE_URL` setting is provided.

 #### `CSRF_COOKIE_NAME`